Photos updated April 2020

 This banana bread is a wonderful healthier version of the usual banana bread laden with butter.
 The yogurt makes a wonderful substitute for the heavy butter and oil, but still keeps it moist.
 This bread is bursting with flavor of all kinds.
 I amped up the cinnamon because I like it to be a little more than subtle.
 You all probably have your favorite banana bread recipe, but I was converted after the first time making this.
 I will never go back!

-Gently fold the banana mixture into the flour mixture using a rubber spatula until just combined.
+- Gently fold the banana mixture into the flour mixture using a rubber spatula until just combined.
+Then, fold in the chocolate chips.
 Pour the batter into the prepared pan and smooth the top.